SakaethRam/WingMan/README.md

-# WingMan: Your AI Voice Wingman
+# WingMan ITOps: Agentic AI for IT Operations

 ## Introduction

-WingMan is an advanced AI-powered voice assistant designed to provide real-time speech recognition, language translation, and AI-generated responses using Google’s Gemini API.
-It acts as a conversational AI that understands multilingual inputs, translates them, and provides intelligent responses.
-Additionally, WingMan can generate speech responses, making it an interactive and accessible assistant.
+**WingMan ITOps** is an agentic AI assistant designed for IT Operations, automation, and task management.
+It leverages a **Supervisor–Worker architecture**, **hybrid memory (short-term + FAISS long-term)**, and **priority-based scheduling** to handle IT tasks intelligently.
+Using OpenAI models with FastAPI, it integrates seamlessly with calendars, task managers, and IT operations systems.

 ---